 Financial Aid Options

-Standard Academic Year Loans
+Scheduled Academic Year Loans

 A scheduled academic year for Johns Hopkins University is two semesters—fall and spring.
 This means that a student may not exceed their annual loan limit in any two semesters.
+Students may start in the Summer, which will result in financial aid distributed across Summer, Fall, and Spring terms.

 Note: Post-Bac students don’t qualify for institutional grant funding or scholarships.